 New Perce National Historical Park

-Home to 38 places that are important to the Nimíipuu (Nez Perce) Tribe, Nez Perce National Historical Park tells the story of this amazing tribe.
-Learn about the history and culture of these resilient people while exploring a fascinating and beautiful park.
+Nez Perce National Historical Park is home to 38 places that are important to the Nimíipuu (Nez Perce) Tribe.
+Learn about their history and culture while exploring this fascinating park.

 Yellowstone National Park

-Yellowstone National Park needs to be on everyone’s bucket list for sure.
-This is an absolutely amazing park that features geysers, hot springs, and a huge number of incredible plants and animals.
-The park is so huge, one could easily spend a week or more exploring it, but it’s worth a stop even if you only have a day.
+Yellowstone National Park is one of the top 5 most popular national parks in the U.S. This park features geysers, hot springs, and a huge variety of plants and animals.
+The park is so big you could easily spend a week or more exploring it.

 Try Huckleberry Ice Cream